Homemade Gluten-Free Pie Crust

 A good homemade pie crust is an art.
 At least, that’s what my mother always told me.
 I’ve been watching my mother and grandmother make homemade pie crusts ever since I can remember.
 Nothing was ever boxed in their kitchen!

 I love to be able to enjoy a nice slice of pie every once in a while but with my gluten intolerance, it becomes more of a struggle to get my gut back to a healthy state.
-So I wanted to create a gluten free pie crust that all those gluten intolerant people out there can enjoy.
+So I wanted to create a homemade gluten-free pie crust that all those gluten intolerant people out there can enjoy.
 It may not look very pretty but it sure tastes delicious and it is so easy.
 You just throw everything into a food processor and viola!
 We can’t live in a world without pie and we shouldn’t have to!